Doctor of Philosophy (Ph.D.) Major in Mathematics Education

 MATH 7346.
 Quantitative Research Analysis in Mathematics Education.

-This course surveys the various research techniques used in quantitative analysis for mathematics education and covers topics such as experimental design, statistical analysis, and use of appropriate design methodologies to achieve the strongest possible evidence to support or refute a knowledge claim.
-Prerequisite: MATH 7306 and MATH 7325.
+This course surveys research techniques used in quantitative analysis for mathematics education.
+Topics include experimental design, statistical analysis, and the use of appropriate design methodologies to achieve the strongest possible evidence to support or refute a knowledge claim.
+Additional attention may be given to measurement, validity, inferential reasoning, interpretation of quantitative findings, and the alignment of research questions, methods, and evidence.
+Students will be able to evaluate the quality of quantitative studies and design rigorous quantitative research in mathematics education.
+Prerequisite: MATH 7306 and MATH 7325 with grades of 'B' or better.

 MATH 7354.
 Advanced Qualitative Research.